commonlyjs/commonly/README.md

 }
 ```

-#### How to operate on any common data structure with only a single set of API
+#### Operate on any common data structure with only a single set of API
 ```typescript
 import { Observable } from "rxjs"
 import { filter, map } from "@commonly/iterable"